 - Preheat the oven to 350 degrees F and line a large baking sheet with parchment paper.

 - Prepare the flax egg in a small bowl and set it aside to thicken.

 - In a large bowl, cream together the coconut oil and almond butter with an electric mixer.
 Alternatively, you can whisk it by hand.

-- Add the flax egg, brown sugar, raw cane sugar, maple syrup, and vanilla extract to the coconut oil/almond butter mixture and mix to incorporate.
+- Add the flax egg, coconut sugar, maple syrup, and vanilla extract to the coconut oil/almond butter mixture and mix to incorporate.

 - In a separate bowl, whisk together the flour, baking soda, baking powder, salt, and rolled oats.